AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/experimentation.md

 5. **Confidence**: The Anytime Valid Confidence that is shown, is a probabilistic measure of how much evidence there is that a given variant is the same as the control variant.
 A higher confidence indicates less evidence for the assumption that control and non-control variant have equal performance.
 More precisely, the confidence that is displayed is a probability (expressed as a percentage) that we would have observed a smaller difference in conversion rates between a given variant and the control, if in reality there is no difference in the true underlying conversion rates.
 In terms of *p*-values, the confidence displayed is 1 - *p*-value.

+>[!NOTE]
+>
-Note however that a full description of results should consider all available evidence (i.e. experiment design, sample sizes, conversion rates, confidence etc.), and not just the declaration of conclusive or not.
-Even when a result is not yet “conclusive”, there can still be compelling evidence for one variant being different from another (e.g. confidence intervals are nearly non-overlapping).
+>A full description of results should consider all available evidence (i.e. experiment design, sample sizes, conversion rates, confidence etc.), and not just the declaration of conclusive or not.
+Even when a result is not yet "conclusive", there can still be compelling evidence for one variant being different from another (e.g. confidence intervals are nearly non-overlapping).
 Ideally, decision making should be informed by all statistical evidence, interpreted on a continuous spectrum.

+## Adobe's statistical methodology

+To provide easily interpretable and safe statistical inference, Adobe has adopted a statistical methodology based on [Anytime Valid Confidence Sequences](https://doi.org/10.48550/arXiv.2103.06476).

+A Confidence Sequence is a "sequential" analog of a Confidence Interval.
+To understand what a confidence sequence is, imagine repeating your experiments one hundred times, and calculating an estimate of the mean business metric (e.g. open rate of an email) and its associated 95%-Confidence Sequence for *every new user* that enters the experiment.
+A 95% Confidence Sequence will include the "true" value of the business metric in 95 out of the 100 experiments that you ran.
+(A 95% Confidence Interval could only be calculated once per experiment in order to give the same 95% coverage guarantee; not with every single new user).
+Confidence Sequences therefore allow you to continuously monitor experiments, without increasing False Positive error rates, i.e. they allow "peeking" at results.